How to Price a Construction Bid Skip to main content

 + Profit

-= Bid Price
+= Preliminary Bid Price

 Tip: Track your bid-to-actual cost ratio on every completed project.
 If you consistently come in under your estimates, you are leaving money on the table.
 If you consistently overrun, your estimating process needs calibration.